Performance Safety Protocol

 - NTPA will require only electronic tickets by advanced purchase.
 No walk-up sales will be allowed.

-- All Participants and Patrons must wear an acceptably protective mask.
+- All Participants and Patrons must wear an acceptably protective mask when entering the theatre, in hallways, and while moving throughout NTPA facilities.
 Consistent with CDC recommendations, multi-layer cloth or surgical-type masks that fit snugly to the face are the accepted standard.
-Face shields (worn without a mask), respirator masks (with a breathable valve), neck “gaiters” (a form of mask usually made out of a stretchy and moisture-wicking fabric that can be pulled down over your head and worn over the nose and mouth) and simple bandanas are not considered adequate protection.
-Except for those with other specific doctor’s orders, a patron appearing with one of these will be provided a temporary surgical-type mask and encouraged to enjoy this level of protection while in an NTPA facility.
+Face shields (worn without a mask), respirator masks (with a breathable valve), Neck “gaiters” (a form of mask usually made out of a stretchy and moisture-wicking fabric that can be pulled down over your head and worn over the nose and mouth) and simple bandanas are not considered adequate protection.
+Except for those with other specific doctor’s orders, a Patron appearing with one of these will be provided a temporary surgical mask and encouraged to enjoy this level of protection while in an NTPA facility.

 - Each performance will have an usher to ensure compliance with all seating requirements and will be available to answer questions.